Roasted Carrots

 How Long to Roast in the Oven

-Roast the carrots for about 30 minutes, tossing the pieces around halfway through cooking.
+Roast the carrots for 30-35 minutes at a high temperature of 425F, tossing the pieces around halfway through the roasting process.
 They will shrink down quite a bit:

 They should also be caramelized on the edges, and if you look closely, the skin should be wrinkled, with a tender interior.